adobe/aem-assets-selectors-mfe-examples/README.md

 - Program ID and Environment ID for the AEM CS instance
 - Domain names where the integrating application is hosted

 After provisioning, your organization will be provided with an `imsClientId`, `imsScope`, and a `redirectUrl` corresponding to the environment that you request —which are essential for the configuration of Assets Selectors to work end-to-end.
-Without those valid properties, you will not be able to run this example
+Without those valid properties, you will not be able to integrate with Assets Selectors.

 ---
 Assets Selectors is available via both ESM CDN (think esm.sh/skypack) and UMD version.